sanjay-deshpande/sanjaydeshpande/content/event/NYU2025/index.md

 ---
-title: Talk at Northwestern University
+title: Talk at New York University

-event: ECE Seminar at Northwestern University
+event: ECE Seminar at New York University
 event_url:

-location: Northwestern University
+location: New York University
 address:
   street:
-  city: Evanston
+  city: New York
-  region: Illinois
+  region: New York
   postcode: ''
   country: United States